The Business (film): Plot

-The film then follows the rise-and-fall pattern common to many gangster films, showing first the criminals living the high life as their cannabis trade is booming, and then the downfall as greed and paranoia (not helped by the obvious attraction between Frankie and Sammy's beautiful trophy wife Carly) introduce conflict between them, and eventually split them up.
-Charlie and Frankie decide to go into business alone, importing cocaine instead of cannabis through drop-offs from Colombian aeroplanes, but this is the cause of the final problem.
-Not only do they both become increasingly addicted to the drug itself, but the local mayor, who had been happy to ignore the cannabis trade but had warned them not to import cocaine, discovers what they are doing and uses the weight of the law to shut them down and close their businesses.
-An assassination attempt on the mayor's life ends in failure, and the gruesome beheading of one of the gang.
+The film then follows the rise-and-fall pattern common to many gangster films, showing first the criminals living the high life as their cannabis trade is booming, and then their downfall as greed and paranoia introduce conflict between them, and eventually split them up.
+Tensions amid the group are exacerbated by the mutual attraction between Frankie and Sammy's wife Carly.
+Charlie and Frankie decide to go into business alone, importing cocaine instead of cannabis through drop-offs from Colombian aeroplanes, but this fails to resolve their problems.
+Not only do both men become increasingly addicted to the drug itself, but their new smuggling attracts the ire of the local mayor, who had previously been happy to ignore the cannabis trade but warned them not to import cocaine.
+After discovering that Frankie and Charlie have entered the cocaine trade, the mayor cracks down on their gang and shuts down their businesses.
+A subsequent assassination attempt on the mayor's life proves unsuccessful, and leads to the beheading of one of the gang's affiliates.

-Six months later Frankie and Charlie are homeless thugs, reduced to stealing in order to survive.
-While organising a disappointing reunion party at Charlie's old bar (which Frankie's former heroin addicted friend Sonny is now running), Frankie meets the scheming Carly again and decides to make one last deal.
-He invites Sammy in on a pick-up, but while both intend to betray the other, Carly has given Sammy a pistol with an empty clip.
-Sammy tries to shoot Frankie, who in turn attacks him with a rock.
-The fight ends abruptly as Spanish Navy patrolmen's gunfire fatally shoots Sammy.
-Frankie escapes through a sewage pipe and emerges to meet Carly, who had masterminded the whole thing.
-It seems that he is getting his happy ending, but at the last minute he realises he can't trust Carly when he finds another pistol in her handbag amongst their money, so he knocks her unconscious and drives off triumphantly into the sunset on his own.
+Six months later, Frankie and Charlie are homeless thugs, reduced to stealing in order to survive.
+While organising a disappointing reunion party at Charlie's old bar, now run by Frankie's friend Sonny, Frankie meets Carly again and decides to make one last deal.
+He invites Sammy in on a pick-up, but while both intend to betray the other, Carly had given Sammy a pistol.
+Sammy tries to shoot Frankie, but this proves unsuccessful as his pistol was handed to him with an empty magazine, unbeknownst to Sammy.
+Frankie in turn attacks Sammy with a rock; the fight then ends abruptly as Sammy is fatally shot by Spanish Navy patrolmen while Frankie escapes through a sewage pipe and emerges to meet Carly, who was responsible for handing Sammy his unloaded gun.
+Preparing to leave town with Carly, Frankie discovers that she is plotting against him as well when he finds another pistol in her handbag amongst their money; Frankie knocks her unconscious and drives off triumphantly into the sunset on his own.

-The ending reveals that Sonny cleaned up his act and continued to run Charlie's old bar, which he did so successfully, whilst Charlie was reduced to working on the door.
+The ending reveals that Sonny cleaned up his act and continued to run Charlie's old bar, which he did successfully, whilst Charlie was reduced to working as a bouncer.
 The theatrical ending also reveals that "Carly went back to her parents' house in Penge", "Sammy went to Hell" and "Frankie went to Hollywood".